Recitation tasks revamped? Students' perceptions of smartphone-based experimental and programming tasks in introductory mechanics: Lessons learned and perspectives

-Methodologically, this study exemplifies the feasibility of (i) the implementation of educational innovations such as smartphone-based experimental tasks in higher education and (ii) a "rapid-prototype" evaluation on-the-fly into a running course.
-Combining short weekly surveys focusing on single tasks with more summative surveys comparing new and standard tasks provides versatile and meaningful data on student perceptions and task outcomes.
-The online surveys proved convenient for instructors and students, requiring just 5~min for weekly surveys and 15~min for comparative ones, i.e., totaling around 90~min.
-High participation rates and comprehensive answers to open-text questions show that students are willing to give feedback on new teaching approaches.
-Notably, some findings challenge common instructor expectations, underscoring the importance of empirical evaluations in view of potential improvements.
+Third, our study contributes methodologically to research on smartphone experiments by validating instruments for evaluating smartphone-based experimental tasks and by exemplifying a design for an exploratory evaluation study that can be implemented in a running course.
+In particular, the combination of short weekly surveys focused on individual tasks with more summative surveys comparing new and standard tasks has been shown to be an approach that provided versatile and meaningful data on student perceptions and task outcomes.
+The online surveys proved to be convenient for both instructors and students, requiring only 5~min for weekly surveys and 15~min for comparative surveys, i.e., for a total of about 90~min.
+High participation rates and comprehensive responses to open-text questions indicate that students are willing to provide feedback on new teaching approaches.
+Notably, some of the findings challenge common instructor expectations particularly about the affective potential of mobile devices in physics education, underscoring the importance of empirical evaluation for potential improvement.
 The scales analyzed in this study can assist other instructors in evaluating their own tasks and physics education researchers in supporting colleagues through external evaluations.

+Overall, our study makes several important contributions to the development, implementation, systematic evaluation, and physics education research on the outcomes of technology-enhanced task formats in undergraduate physics education.
+The comparative design of our evaluative study, going beyond a proof of concept, allows for a differentiated interpretation of students’ perceptions of smartphone-based experimental tasks in comparison to programming and standard recitation tasks.
+By evaluating and contrasting these three task types, we were able to assess not only the feasibility and perception of the experimental tasks but also their relative strengths and limitations in the broader instructional context.
+These findings provide valuable insights for instructors and curriculum developers who seek to diversify task formats in ways that support student engagement, autonomy, and learning motivation.